Autointoxication chiefly starts in the colon. As Ilya Metchnikoff (1845-1916),

 of evidence supporting the idea of a connection between the diet and the

-maintain their metabolism.
+oxygen to maintain their metabolism.

 The end-products of their biochemical activities, however, are partly strong